leomccormack/Spatial_Audio_Framework/dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md

 ~/intel/compilers_and_libraries/linux/mkl/include
 ```

-Then add the following linker flags to your project (note that the second library is only needed if you built the threaded version):
+Then add the following linker flag to your project:

 ```
 -L/usr/lib -lsaf_mkl_custom
--L/usr/lib -liomp5
 ```

 ### Windows (64-bit) users